-- Inbound: Issue transfers valid for three hours from your CBD time point. - Outbound: Issue transfers for three hours from the time riders leave the coach. - Shuttle/non-CBD routes: Double the normal time of issue. - ORCA E-purse Cards: Issue paper transfers to E-purse card holders needing additional time.
+- Inbound: Issue transfers valid for three hours from your CBD time point. - Outbound: Issue transfers for three hours from scheduled arrival time at the outbound terminal. - Shuttle/non-CBD routes: Issue transfers valid for three hours from the scheduled arrival time at the terminal. - ORCA E-purse Cards: Issue paper transfers to E-purse card holders needing additional time.